ceiroasolans/R-PrincipalComponentAnalysis/README.md

+# PCA

-# Simple code for a principal component analysis (PCA)
+Simple code for a Principal Component Analysis (PCA).